AssoDePicche/elastic-optical-networks/README.md

 - `--arrival-rate`: the call arrival rate per unit of time
 - `--calls`: the number of calls
 - `--channels`: the number of resources available per link
+- `--seed`: the seed number for random processes
 - `--service-rate`: the service rate per unit of time
 - `--spectrum-allocator`: the [spectrum allocation algorithm](#features)
 - `--topology`: the file with the number of nodes and the adjacency matrix of the network